 The original Trix was not made in fruity shapes.
 This was an added feature that came about in 1991.
 This has been one of the most memorable features of the cereal and people will remember this even if they started out enjoying the cereal in the original simple shapes.
 That is how connected the fruity shapes have become with the brand.

-Originally, the fruity shapes were swirly in color, but kid tasting groups said they liked the taste of the solid fruity shapes better and the swirls were discontinued.
+Originally, the fruity shapes of this 50s candy were swirly in color, but kid-tasting groups said they liked the taste of the solid fruity shapes better and the swirls were discontinued.
 There have been changes that have brought back some of the more generic shapes to accompany the fruity shapes over the years, but the original flavors all get their own fruit shape.

 As of 2017, the 6-flavor cereal was introduced back to the market without artificial flavors and colorings.
 This was a fun nod to retro flavors and allowed younger users to enjoy all the traditional flavors.
 All of these flavors have always been associated with fruits and the cereal has always been fruit-shaped as a result.